valentinlageard/melodendron/dev_notes.md

 - For trivial monophonic case, you easily compare equal or different.
 - For polyphonic cases, we can compare strictly equal (all notes are presents) or per degree (how many notes are present).

+**Changing key_signature and time_signature:** How to manage changes in key_signature and time_signature during the piece ?
+- Clean tracks containing such changes, merge them and prioritize the meta messages.

 TODO: There is an error in current clustering algorithm.